 Just a few years ago most of us had completely written off the idea of a phone with a physical keyboard, as the category was all but dead.
 Not wanting to let go, Blackberry started pushing back.
 The revival of the physical keyboard began with the Blackberry Priv but didn’t truly heat up until the Blackberry KeyOne’s arrival.
 While phones with keyboards are likely never going to be mainstream again, today there are actually a few options for those that are looking for the option.

-The keyboard itself has gotten a facelift, with keys that are 20 percent larger than the ones on the KEYone.
+The BlackBerry Key2 offers a number of improvements over its predecessor.
+The keyboard received a facelift, featuring keys that are 20 percent larger than the ones on the KEYone.
 There’s also the new Speed Key, a dedicated key on the bottom-right of the keyboard that lets you quickly jump to any app you’d like, from wherever you currently are on the screen.

-The BlackBerry KEYOne is also still available if you want to get one with a somewhat lower price It has a really great keyboard, with wonderful travel on the keys and all the keyboard shortcuts you remember from the BlackBerry of old.
+The BlackBerry KEYone is still available and costs quite a bit less than its successor.
+It has a really great keyboard, with wonderful travel on the keys and all the shortcuts you remember from the BlackBerry of old.
 You can map keys to quick launch apps, plus the fingerprint sensor resides in the space bar of the keyboard.
 The BlackBerry KEYone makes smart use of that keyboard.

-That’s our look at the very few phones with a actual keyboard.
-Do you wish more phones had keyboards?
+That’s our look at the very few phones with a keyboard.
+Which one would you go for?
 Let us know in the comments.